 The word “new” is an important part of our name.
 We believe that God is in the process of making all things new (Rev. 21:5) in our world and we want to join him in that vision.

-New Denver Church is a nondenominational community made up of people from many different backgrounds.
+New Denver Church is a nondenominational community of faith.
 We are affiliated with two important networks of other churches.
 In Denver, we participate in the Church Cooperative of Denver and collaborate with other local churches from time to time.
-We are also part of the Ecclesia Network, a relational network of churches that seeks to partner with, equip, and multiply missional churches across the country.
+We are also part of the Ecclesia Network, a relational network of churches that seeks to equip and multiply missional churches across the country.

 Beliefs & Values